Ph.D. Health Economics, Health Policy

 University of California, Berkeley School of Public Health, 2020

 Johns Hopkins Bloomberg School of Public Health, 2009

 University of Michigan, 2006

 I am a Postdoctoral Scholar in the Department of Medicine at the University of California San Francisco (2020-2022).
 My research focuses on health systems, health and development economics, and measurement.
-In particular, I examine patient, provider, and place characteristics that drive quality of care and care disparities.
-Methodologically, I utilize randomization, quasi-experiments, and complex surveys, such as simulated standardized patients, to assess the effects and implications of scaling up health programs in low-resource settings and for marginalized populations.
+In particular, I measure patient, provider, and place characteristics that drive quality, inequities, and disparities in health and care delivery.
+Methodologically, I utilize randomization, quasi-experiments, and complex surveys, such as standardized patients, to assess the effects and implications of scaling up programs that aim to improve conditions for groups that experience socioeconomic marginalization.

-I have 13+ years of experience conducting research in at-scale or multi-site economic, impact, and quality of healthcare evaluations and have worked with institutions such as the Mexico National Institute of Public Health and the World Bank.
-My research spans evaluating private provider networks and public sector service delivery in urban India, Kenya, South Africa, Nigeria, and Rwanda; social protection programs in Zimbabwe; COVID-19 response measures in U.S. state prisons; and health equity interventions in California.
+I have 13+ years of experience conducting research in at-scale or multi-site economic, impact, and quality of healthcare evaluations and have worked at institutions such as the Mexico National Institute of Public Health (CIEE) and the World Bank (DECRG).
+My research spans evaluating private provider networks and public sector service delivery in India, Kenya, Zambia, South Africa, Nigeria, Rwanda, and China; social protection programs in Zimbabwe; COVID-19 response measures in U.S. state prisons; and equity-focused interventions in California.
 In previous roles, I have advised on integrating digital technologies to improve population health, domestically and internationally.
-This work has been sponsored by the United Nations Foundation, Pfizer, Johnson & Johnson, Sesame Workshop, and other agencies.
+This work has been sponsored by the UN Foundation, Pfizer, Johnson & Johnson, Sesame Workshop, and other agencies.